We are an organization made up of murder victims’ families of those killed by teenage offenders.

 But ALL victims’ families, regardless of their position on JLWOP, must be included (consulted with and heard in) in the decisions about the sentences of the offenders in their cases.

 And retroactive legislation that reduces offender sentences simply cannot be done constitutionally or fairly.
 Those who wish to change teen killer sentencing options in the USA need to do so prospectively only and rely on other “checks and balances” in the system to address other concerns they may have in offender sentencing.

 Crime victims in the United States have rights.
-Among these rights are the right to be notified of, and meaningfully heard in, the proceedings that determine the fate of the offender.
+Among these rights include the right to be notified of, and meaningfully heard in, the proceedings that determine the fate of the offender.
 NOVJM was created to help protect those victims’ rights in the wake of an effort to free our loved ones’ killers.
-After 2005 when the Supreme Court outlawed the death penalty for under age 18 murderers in 2005 an effort began to end all long prison sentences for these offenders as well.
+In 2005 after the Supreme Court outlawed the death penalty for juvenile murderers an effort to end all long prison sentences for these offenders began.

 At the individual Victims memorial pages, you are invited to post sympathetic and supportive thoughts for the victims families.
 Only kind, caring, and positive comments will be allowed on the Memorial Pages.
-Some other individual pages in the site allow for comment.
+Some other individual pages on the site allow for comments.

-Some people use the word “victim” as perjorative. (i.e. “Stop being a victim!)
+Some people use the word “victim” as a pejorative. (i.e. “Stop being a victim!)
 We cannot change the legal term for who and what we are.
 We are not asking for sympathy, we are asking for fairness and for the justice system to work in truth and in safety.